johnstonskj/rust-asdi/CONTRIBUTING.md

     cargo test --package asdi --no-fail-fast --all-features -- --exact

 Make your change.
-Add tests for your change.
+Add tests, and documentation, for your change.

+    cargo doc --all-features --no-deps
     cargo fmt
     cargo clippy

+If you have made any changes to `Cargo.toml`, also check:

+    cargo outdated
     cargo audit

 Push to your fork and [submit a pull request](https://github.com/johnstonskj/rust-asdi/compare/).